 Most people who live in the city don’t have enough room for chickens.
 But if you live in a rural area, you probably have a large backyard that’s perfect for them.

-A dozen organic, extra large eggs sell for about $2.60 to $3.60.
-So if you have a big flock that produces a couple dozen eggs per day, you could earn a pretty penny from this side hustle.
-If you have a big enough pasture, you can even free range your chickens to reduce your feed costs, allowing you to keep more of the profits.
+A dozen organic, extra-large eggs sell for about $2.60 to $3.60.
+So if you have a big flock that produces a dozen or more eggs per day, you could earn a pretty penny from this side hustle.
+If you have a big enough pasture, you can even free-range your chickens to reduce your feed costs, allowing you to keep more of the profits.

-Farmer’s markets are a good place to sell your eggs, but word of mouth will probably be your best marketing tool.
-Post about your egg operation on Facebook Marketplace and Nextdoor to let people know about it and you’ll have customers in no time.
+Farmer’s markets are a great place to sell your eggs, but word of mouth will probably be your best marketing tool.
+Post about your egg operation on Facebook Marketplace and Nextdoor to let people know about it, and you’ll have customers in no time.

 Resell Outdoor Gear and Farm Equipment

-When I lived in the city, I used to resell designer clothes I’d find at the thrift store for a profit.
+When I lived in the city, I resold designer clothes I’d find at the thrift store for a profit.
 But now that I live out in the country, I’ve had a hard time finding stock for my store.

 Luckily I’ve been able to pivot and start trying to resell outdoor gear.
 I recently bought a used canoe off of Craigslist for $100.
 Although that may not sound like a great deal, it would’ve cost $1,000 or more brand new.

-I’m planning to repaint it and see what I can get for it once it’s cleaned up.
-I’m expecting to make at least a couple hundred dollars on this flip.
+I’m currently repainting it and cleaning it up.
+I’m hoping to make at least a couple hundred dollars on this flip.

 Make Furniture From Free Pallets

 Rustic pallet furniture is all the rage right now.
-And as an added bonus, it’s easy and cheap to make, especially if you can find free pallets or scrap wood.
+As a bonus, it’s easy and cheap to make, especially if you can find free pallets or scrap wood.

 Free pallets are usually plentiful in rural areas.
 Businesses will leave them outside for people to take.
 As long as you have a way to haul them, they’re yours, and you don’t have to pay a penny.
 The free section of Craigslist is also a great place to find scrap and pallet wood for projects.

 Just make sure you verify the pallets are safe before you pick them up.
-Some pallet wood is treated with harmful chemicals you don’t want in your home.
+Sometimes pallet wood has harmful chemicals on it that you don’t want in your home.
 You can figure out if a pallet is usable by looking at the markings on it.
-Here’s a helpful article on how to determine if wood is contaminated or not.
+Here’s a helpful article on how to determine if the wood is contaminated or not.